-Prevention Works is a series of conversations with some of our nations’s top public health researchers.
+Prevention Works is a series of conversations with some of our nation’s top public health researchers.
 Join host Gretchen Miller as she brings together policy makers and researchers to discuss how the Prevention Centre is finding new ways of addressing Australia’s greatest health challenge: lifestyle-related chronic disease.

 Public health law is often thought of as being 'nanny state'.
 However, laws have given us many policies we take for granted today, such as seat belt use and gun control.
 So how effective is the law in improving people's health?Read More